 Actually, I do know why they were fearful now that I think about it: Because they feared what would happen if they didn’t make a good impression.

 I’ve felt this way in the past with a previous employer.
 Before I started honoring my personal boundaries and standing up for myself, I was a true perfectionist.
-Everything I did had to be perfect because I didn’t want to be judged as anything but!
-But… I was drained and exhausted everyday because of that.
+Everything I did had to be perfect because I didn’t want to be judged as anything but.

 I couldn’t enjoy work because I was too busy trying to appear perfect.
 And because of this, I got burnt out over and over again.